nashbio/policies/source/sections/08-auditing_policy.md

 It is the policy of NashBio to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
 To ensure that appropriate safeguards are in place and effective, NashBio shall audit access and activity to detect, report, and guard against:

 * Network vulnerabilities and intrusions;
-* Breaches in confidentiality and security of patient protected health information;
+* Breaches in confidentiality and security of subject information;
 * Performance problems and flaws in applications;
-* Improper alteration or destruction of ePHI;
+* Improper alteration or destruction of data;
 * Out of date software and/or software known to have vulnerabilities.

-This policy applies to all NashBio Add-on systems that store, transmit, or process ePHI.
+This policy applies to all NashBio Add-on systems that store, transmit, or process subject data.

 ## 8.1 Applicable Standards